digital-asset/daml/docs/source/daml/intro/4_Transformations.rst

 Data Transformations and Choices
 ================================

 In the example in :ref:`contract_keys` the accountant party wanted to change some data on a contract.
 They did so by archiving and re-creating the contract with the updated data.
 That works because the accountant is the sole signatory on the `Account` contract defined there.

-But what if the accountant wanted to allow the bank to change their own telephone number, or what if the owner of a CashBalance should be able to transfer ownership to someone else?
+But what if the accountant wanted to allow the bank to change their own telephone number?
+Or what if the owner of a CashBalance should be able to transfer ownership to someone else?

 In this section you will learn about how to define simple data transformations using *choices* and how to delegate the right to *exercise* these choices to other parties.

 Choices as Methods
 ------------------

-*Choices* are permissioned functions that result in an `Update`.
-Using choices, authority can be passed around allowing the construction of complex transactions.
+*Choices* are part of a contract template.
+They're permissioned functions that result in an ``Update``.
+Using choices, authority can be passed around, allowing the construction of complex transactions.
 The simplest choices can be thought of simply as methods on objects, with templates as classes and contracts as objects.
 Take as an example a ``Contact`` contract on which the contact owner wants to be able to change the telephone number, just like on the ``Account`` in :ref:`contract_keys`.
 Rather than requiring them to manually look up the contract, archive the old one and create a new one, you can provide them a convenience method on ``Contact``:

 .. literalinclude:: daml/4_Transformations/Contact.daml
   :language: daml